September 12th 2009

 By Michael Wong

 I’ve been using the internet now for the last 100 years (well it certainly feels that way) and in that time I’ve collected friends on almost every IM platform available.
 I’ve got Google Chat Friends, I’ve got Skype contacts, hell, I’ve even got people I talk to on Yahoo and MSN (although I’m hardly ever talking to them).
-Living in China now I also run the risk of getting some QQ friends as well.

 So you can imagine that my menu bar is getting pretty crowded, I’d hate to think what would happen once it comes time to shift over to a mobile phone.
 And that time is coming, believe me.